mobify/mobify-code-style/css/hybrid-projects/Readme.md

 # Hybrid App Projects

-## Structuring Your Styles
+## Structuring Your Styles For a Legacy Mobify Site

 CSS written specifically for webviews contained in a Native application should follow all normally prescribed best practices.
-This page will outline how to start a new app project, avoid adhering to legacy CSS code style, and provide a minimally sized CSS file to the app.
+This page will outline how to start a new app project, avoid adhering to legacy CSS code style, and provide a minimally sized CSS file to the web.

 A hybrid project has a stylesheet specific to the OS.
-So, for example, in a typical android app project, you might have what looks like this:
+So a typical app project for a legacy Mobify project would be structured as such:

 ```
 /styles